ppsp/hypertask_ionic/README.md

 **Hybrid Mobile App for Managing Tasks and Habits**
 HyperTask is a productivity app designed to help users manage their tasks and build better habits with an intuitive interface and powerful features.
+This is a project I did for fun and for using myself.

 ## Features
 Task Management: Create, edit, and organize tasks with ease.